There are three types of allergies to gluten. Here's what you need to know about gluten intolerance and how you can manage it.

 Gluten is a protein found in wheat, barley, and rye.
 Any food made with these grains, such as bread or pasta, contains gluten, which gives them their spongy, elastic texture.

-Though gluten is safe and healthy for most people to eat, in a small percentage of the population it can trigger an allergic reaction.
+Though gluten is safe and healthy for most people to eat, in a small percentage of the population it can trigger an allergic reaction, or gluten intolerance.
 There are three main types of gluten allergies.

-When a person with celiac disease ingests gluten, their immune system responds by attacking the protein as well as the lining of their small intestine.
+When a person with celiac disease ingests gluten, their immune system responds, attacking the protein as well as the lining of their small intestine.
 This causes severe digestive problems and prevents your body from absorbing vital nutrients.

 Celiac disease is hereditary.
 If you have a parent, sibling, or child with the disorder, there is a 10 percent risk that you have it as well.
 According to one study, your risk also rises if you have second-degree relatives, such as cousins or uncles, with the disease.